cloudposse/docs/content/docs/community/automated-testing.md

 ## Using ChatOps To Trigger Integration Tests

-In order to securely run terraform tests and save on infrastructure costs we've setup some basic "ChatOps" style functionality.
-To use it you will need to have at least `triage` level of access to a repo.
-Typically, this is done by a CloudPosse team upon PR review.
+In addition to automatic triggers, tests can be run on demand via "ChatOps".
+(You will need to have at least `triage` level of access to a repo to use ChatOps commands.)
+Typically, tests are run by a CloudPosse contributor or team member as part of a PR review.

 Tests are initiated by posting GitHub comments on the PR.
 Currently supported commands are the following: